-- (B) In the case of cost plus fixed fee contracts, such as the operation of a government-owned plant for a fee, "salesreceipts" includes the entire reimbursed cost plus the fee. - (C) In the case of a taxpayer engaged in providing services, such as the operation of an advertising agency or the performance of equipment service contracts or research and development contracts, "salesreceipts" includes the gross receipts from the performance of such services, including fees, commissions, and similar items. - (D) In the case of a taxpayer engaged in renting real or tangible property, "salesreceipts" includes the gross receipts from the rental, lease, or licensing the use of the property. - (E) In the case of a taxpayer engaged in the sale, assignment, or licensing of intangible personal property such as patents and copyrights, "salesreceipts" includes the gross receipts therefrom. - (F) In the case of a taxpayer engaged in the sale of equipment used in the taxpayer's trade or business, where the taxpayer disposes of the equipment under a regular replacement program, "receipts" includes the gross receipts from the sale of this equipment.
-For example, a truck express company that owns a fleet of trucks and sells its trucks under a regular replacement program the gross receipts from the sale of the trucks would be included in "receipts." - (F) If a taxpayer derives rReceiptsIn the case of a taxpayer who derives receipts from the sale of equipment used in its the taxpayer's trade or business, "receipts" includes the gross receipts therefrom. those receipts constitute sales.
+- (B) In the case of cost plus fixed fee contracts, such as the operation of a government-owned plant for a fee, "salesreceipts" includes the entire reimbursed cost plus the fee. - (C) In the case of a taxpayer engaged in providing services, such as the operation of an advertising agency or the performance of equipment service contracts or research and development contracts, "salesreceipts" includes the gross receipts from the performance of such services, including fees, commissions, and similar items. - (D) In the case of a taxpayer engaged in renting real or tangible property, "salesreceipts" includes the gross receipts from the rental, lease, or licensing the use of the property. - (E) In the case of a taxpayer engaged in the sale, assignment, or licensing of intangible personal property such as patents and copyrights, "salesreceipts" includes the gross receipts therefrom. - (DF) In the case of a taxpayer engaged in the sale of equipment used in the taxpayer's trade or business, where the taxpayer disposes of the equipment under a regular replacement program, "receipts" includes the gross receipts from the sale of this equipment.
+For example, a truck express company that owns a fleet of trucks and sells its trucks under a regular replacement program the gross receipts from the sale of the trucks would be included in "receipts." - (F) If a taxpayer derives receipts In the case of a taxpayer who derives receipts from the sale of equipment used in its the taxpayer's trade or business, "receipts" includes the gross receipts therefrom. those receipts constitute sales.
 For example, a truck express company owns a fleet of trucks and sells its trucks under a regular replacement program.
 The gross receipts from the sales of the trucks are included in the sales receipts factor. - (2) Exceptions.
 In some cases certain gross receipts should be disregarded in determining the sales receipts factor in order that the apportionment formula will operate fairly to apportion to this state the income of the taxpayer's trade or business.
 See Regulation IV.18.(c). - (3) Year to year consistency.
 In filing returns with this state, if the taxpayer departs from or modifies the basis for excluding or including gross receipts in the sales receipts factor used in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.
+[Each state should insert its own reporting requirement]. - (4) State to state consistency.
+If the returns or reports filed by the taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the inclusion or exclusion of gross receipts, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
 [Each state should insert its own reporting requirement].